RaphaelleC/project-2/README.md

 I have been in charge of the characters listing and showcase of our website, as well as its styling.<br>

+First, I had to get the data from the API in order to use it :

 ```javascript
 export function getAllPeople() {
   return axios.get(`${baseUrl}/people`)